hmengwei/hmengwei.github.io/README.md

 Hello!
 I am a math graduate student at <a href="https://math.yale.edu/" target="_blank">Yale</a>.
 My advisor is Prof. <a href="https://gauss.math.yale.edu/~il282/" target="_blank">Ivan Losev</a>.

-I work in geometric representation theory and symplectic geometry, with emphasis on modules over quantizations and involutions of quiver varieties.
+I work in geometric representation theory and symplectic geometry, with an emphasis on modules over quantizations and involutions of quiver varieties.

 Email: m.hu@yale.edu